 Swing by the greenhouse before you leave to pick up a great living souvenir from your fun fall adventure at Sam Mazza’s Farm!

-Vermont is full of great places to visit for a good time, now you can add these great spots to your list, too!
+Vermont is full of great places to visit for a good time, now you can add these popular corn mazes in Vermont to your list, too!
 Happy Fall Fun!